Home » Posts tagged 'Bible'

 That’s 40 days and 40 nights of God’s Word.

 To read the Bible in 40 days and 40 nights, I’ve divided it into 40 readings of roughly 20 pages each.
 That should take around 2 hours a day.
 This is not a Bible study, so a deep reading is not the aim here.
-I’ll be reading with my lamp topped up and my loins girded, so to speak.
+I’ll be reading with my lamp topped up with oil and my loins girded, so to speak.
 Again, this is a read-through, not a study.

 I usually read the Bible from cover to cover a few times a year, but not at that pace.
 (I normally take twice as long.)
 But God said to do it in 40 days and 40 nights and to finish it by the end of August, so that’s what I’m doing.
 He also said to mention it to you guys in case you might want to do it, too.